alicialwilliams/challenge-multiplication-table-alicialwilliams/README.md

 2)  Create a button element in the HTML file
 3) Create input number boxes labeled columns and rows
-4) RE-work the for loops to push (add) a new row and column )_
+4) RE-work the for loops to push (add) a new row and column

+Advanced Plan
+1) Look for resources on css hover for rows, columns and cross hair, )_

 ## Reflection